-Liver detox products are a trendy item on the market and you might think they are a great addition.
+Liver detox products are a trendy item on the market, and you might think they are a great addition.
 Unfortunately, many of these products are not clinically proven, lack FDA safety approval, interfere with prescribed medications, or cause unintended side effects.
-Best to avoid these during the pre-op diet even if they are holistic and in general consult your primary care before adding it to your lifestyle.
+Avoid these during the pre-op diet, even if they are holistic, and consult your primary care before adding them to your lifestyle.

 Possible Side Effects of the Clear-Liquid Diet

 You may experience hunger cramps, weakness, tiredness, headaches, mood changes, and stomach problems due to lowering the intake of calories and carbohydrates.
 These symptoms are normal, and it may take a few days to get adjusted to.
 Make sure you consume at least 64 oz of liquids per day to offset these indications.

 Your food intake after surgery will be much different as your stomach size is significantly reduced.
 In the postoperative diet, you will also be required to do a liquid phase for 5 – 7 days and gradually transition to pureed and solid foods to improve healing and recovery.

 Tips for Successful Pre-Op Liquid Diet

 The pre-operative liquid diet is a challenging time for sleeve surgery preparation time.
 Here are 4 tips to help you succeed in this phase,

 - Plan ahead – Make yourself a shopping list and stock up on the items you need throughout this period.

 - Hold yourself accountable – Find a support system to keep you in check.

 - This is temporary – Remember that this is just a transition to a bigger plan!